martibonomi/FIonA-Plans-Analysis/README.md

 ## Functions Usage and Analysis Workflow

-The functions implemented and contained in this repository are specific for analyzing outputs from FIonA.
+In this section, a description of functions usage and analysis workflow is given.

-For a more detailed explaination and analysis work flow, see the `plans_analysis.R` script.
+For the complete workflow and usage of functions, see the `plans_analysis.R` script.

 ### Plan's DVHs Visualization

-When creating a plan, dose-volume histograms (DVHs) are created.
+When creating a plan, dose-volume histograms (DVHs) are generated.
 They are defined as cumulative dose histograms that represent the percentage of the volume of a particular structure (target or OAR) receiving a certain dose level or greater.
-The dose is typically plotted on the x-axis, and the volume percentage on the y-axis.
+The dose is plotted on the x-axis, and the volume percentage on the y-axis.

-DVHs are used to assess the quality of the plan: indeed a good plan should aim at maximizing the area under the curves of target structures (CTV and PTV) and minimizing the area under the DVHs of healthy tissues and organs at risk.
+DVHs are used to assess the quality of the plan: indeed a good plan should aim at maximizing the area under the curves of target structures (CTV and PTV) and minimizing the area under the DVHs of healthy tissues and OAR.

 The DVHs generated by FIonA can be visualized by running the following two functions:

--   first upload the .csv file output from FIonA using the `readDVHs` function
+first upload the csv file output from FIonA using the `readDVHs` function

 ```
 my_plan <- readDVHs(dvhs.csv = "path/to/dvhs.csv", rename.structures = TRUE, structures.names = renamed.structures)